 If you don’t have a drill, you can add glue-on bails with E-6000.

 💡 Pro tip: If you’re drilling, you want the hole you drill to be smaller than the screw eye.
 This will ensure it grabs into the side of the hole when placed in the resin charm.
 Then, use a dot of mixed resin or E6000 in the hole for a permanent hold.

 Add 20 gauge jump rings to the bail and hang them on a necklace.

 I love making resin pendants in a range of colors.
 They look so dreamy.

 The pearl powder adds shimmer to the colored resin.
 You can’t get the same effect with transparent resin only.

 Of all the rainbow resin pendants, this one is my favorite.
 I like it even better in the direct sunshine.

 Overwhelmed with all the information out there?
 Or maybe you’ve tried and aren’t happy with what you’ve made?

 I’ve been there too.
-It’s why I wrote Resin Jewelry Making.
+It’s why I wrote the PDF book Resin Jewelry Making.
 Get a clear path on how to make beautiful jewelry with resin that will have everyone saying, ‘Whoa, you made that?!’
 Buy the ebook now and have a download link in minutes.